Estimating and understanding exponential random graph models: Background

-Introduce in $\mm$ an equivalence relation: Let $\Sigma$ be the space of measure preserving bijections $\sigma:[0,1]\to[0,1]$.
+Introduce in $\mm$ an equivalence relation: let $\Sigma$ be the space of measure preserving bijections $\sigma\dvtx[0,1]\to[0,1]$.
 Say that $f(x,y)\sim g(x,y)$ if $f(x,y)=g_\sigma(x,y):=g(\sigma x, \sigma y)$ for some $\sigma\in\Sigma$.
 Denote by ${\widetilde g}$ the closure in $(\mm, d_\Box)$ of the orbit $\{g_\sigma\}$.
-The quotient space is denoted by $\mmm$ and $\tau$ denotes the natural map $g\to{\widetilde g}$.
+The quotient space is denoted by $\mmm$ and $\tau$ denotes the natural map $g\to {\widetilde g}$.
 Since $d_\Box$ is invariant under $\sigma$ one can define on $\mmm$, the natural distance $\delta_\Box$ by

 making $(\mmm, \delta_\Box)$ into a metric space.
-To any finite graph $G$, we associate $f^G$ as in \eqref{wg} and its orbit ${\widetilde G}=\tau f^G= {\widetilde f}^G\in\mmm$.
+To any finite graph $G$, we associate $f^G$ as in (\ref{wg}) and its orbit ${\widetilde G}=\tau f^G= {\widetilde f}^G\in\mmm$.

 The papers by Lov\'asz and coauthors establish many important properties of the metric space $\mmm$ and the associated notion of graph limits.
 For example, $\mmm$ is compact.
 A pressing objective is to understand what functions from $\mmm$ into $\rr$ are continuous.
 Fortunately, it is an easy fact that the homomorphism density $t(H, \cdot)$ is continuous for any finite simple graph $H$ \cite{borgsetal07,borgsetal08}.
-There are other, more complicated functions that are continuous (see, e.g., \cite{austin10}).
+There are other, more complicated functions that are continuous.
+For example, the degree distribution is continuous with respect to this topology, as is the distribution of eigenvalues.
+See \cite{austin10,austin08} for further discussions.